epfl-ada/ada-2024-project-data-crusadas/README.md

 ### Abstract
 This study employs a range of analytical techniques to uncover trends, preferences, and perceptions within the beer industry.
 Using natural language processing (NLP) methods, we analyze reviews from BeerAdvocate to identify clusters of beers and explore the key words and characteristics that distinguish them from one another.
 For each cluster, we highlight the primary flavor and appearance features that define it.
 We then compare these characteristics across clusters to identify patterns and differences.
 Additionally, we examine how these clusters evolve seasonally, over time, and across different countries.

+We also examine the emotional responses associated with each beer cluster, focusing on how specific appearance features and flavor profiles elicit distinct emotions.

 To further understand these patterns, we apply principal component analysis (PCA) to extract and interpret the main components that define each cluster.
-The ultimate goal of this research is to develop a model that can assign a cluster to a user based on their preferences, allowing for personalized beer recommendations through a web-based questionnaire.
+The ultimate goal of this research is to develop a model capable of assigning a beer cluster to a user based on their preferences, allowing the user to discover the cluster that best aligns with their tastes through a web-based questionnaire.
 This research offers valuable insights for brewers, marketers, and consumers by enhancing the understanding of beer diversity and evolving consumer preferences.

 ### Some research questions we aim to answer
 1. What makes a brand grow?
 A beer has differents characteristics